duanevos/7TVGrabber/README.md

 <hr>

 <h1>Disclaimer</h1>
-7TVGrabber isn't endorsed by 7TV.
+7TVGrabber is not affiliated with 7TV.
+All emotes are property of their respective owners.